Before You Download My CV

 They might help you kill some time during breaks!

 P.S.
-Liam Vessalius is actually an anime character name - a nod to my deep dive into Japanese culture that eventually led me to study Japanese formally.
+Liam Vessalius is an anime reference - a nod to my Japanese cultural immersion.

 Looking Ahead: Completing the Circle